apache/druid/CONTRIBUTING.md

 1. Addressing code review comments

-  Repeat steps 5. through 7. to address any code review comments and rebase your changes if necessary.
+  Address code review comments by committing changes and pushing them to your feature branch.

-  Push your updated changes to update the pull request

   ```
-  git push origin [--force] feature-xxx
+  git push origin feature-xxx
   ```

-  `--force` may be necessary to overwrite your existing pull request in case your commit history was changed when performing the rebase.

-  Note: Be careful when using `--force` since you may lose data if you are not careful.
+  If your pull request shows conflicts with master, merge master into your feature branch and resolve the conflicts.
+After resolving conflicts, push your branch again.

   ```
-  git push origin --force feature-xxx
+  git merge master
   ```

+  Avoid rebasing and force pushes after submitting a pull request, since these make it difficult for reviewers to see what you've changed in response to their reviews.
+The Druid committer that merges your change will rebase and squash it into a single commit before committing it to master.

 # FAQ